Sofia - Things to Do in Sofia in August

 Best Activities in August

-Vitosha Mountain Hiking Tours
+Vitosha Mountain Hiking and Nature Trails

-Sofia Food Market and Cooking Experiences
+Sofia Food Market Tours and Tastings

 August Events & Festivals